-- d) Apply, integrate and embed human rights, anti-discrimination, anti-oppression, inclusive design, UDL, CRRP and accessibility principles, approaches and actions to: - Support decision making that upholds human rights across all system areas/portfolios, services, employment and learning and working environments; - Identify, prevent and address discriminatory structures and barriers for (and related needs of) students and employees based on all Prohibited Grounds and intersecting grounds to make services, employment and learning and working environments more inclusive and accessible for everyone; and - All recommendations to the Board of Trustees; - e) Provide learning opportunities for students and integrate content that enhances understanding, respect and appreciation for multiple social identities, including the diverse identities, voices, stories, cultures, histories, experiences and perspectives of the communities the District serves and of Ontario: - f) Teach students complete histories and narratives including: - The impacts of colonialism, oppression and historical and ongoing systemic discrimination; and - Examples of resistance to discrimination and stories of agency, excellence and joy; this includes and is not limited to: - Promoting historical and contemporary successes and accomplishments of Indigenous Peoples, Black peoples, racialized people, women, people with disabilities, people who identify as members of 2SLGBTQI communities, people who practice various creeds/religions, etc. and people with intersecting identities; - Recognizing their valuable contributions throughout the year (and not only during days/months of significance); and - Embedding these into practice, without appropriation; - g) Ensure that learning resources and materials challenge racism, sexism, ableism, homophobia, biphobia, transphobia, faithism and all forms of discrimination and do not contribute to or perpetuate discriminatory biases, assumptions, stereotypes and harm: - h) Address the unique strengths and needs of, and barriers for, newcomers, undocumented students, English language learners and children and youth in care; - i) Promote anti-discrimination, anti-racism, anti-ableism, anti-homophobia, anti-biphobia, anti-transphobia, anti-faithism and anti-classism; - j) Affirm and reflect all identities in DDSB spaces and displays (e.g., posters, visual displays, content, etc.); - k) Have libraries with books and other resources that reflect diverse identities, authors, perspectives and lived experiences; - I) Foster the use of inclusive pronouns, language and activities;
+- d) Apply, integrate and embed human rights, anti-discrimination, anti-oppression, inclusive design, UDL, CRRP and accessibility principles, approaches and actions to: - Support decision making that upholds human rights across all system areas/portfolios, services, employment and learning and working environments; - Identify, prevent and address discriminatory structures and barriers for (and related needs of) students and employees based on all Prohibited Grounds and intersecting grounds to make services, employment and learning and working environments more inclusive and accessible for everyone; and - All recommendations to the Board of Trustees; - e) Provide learning opportunities for students and integrate content that enhances understanding, respect and appreciation for multiple social identities, including the diverse identities, voices, stories, cultures, histories, experiences and perspectives of the communities the District serves and of Ontario; - f) Teach students complete histories and narratives including: - The impacts of colonialism, oppression and historical and ongoing systemic discrimination; and - Examples of resistance to discrimination and stories of agency, excellence and joy; this includes and is not limited to: - Promoting historical and contemporary successes and accomplishments of Indigenous Peoples, Black peoples, racialized people, women, people with disabilities, people who identify as members of 2SLGBTQI communities, people who practice various creeds/religions, etc. and people with intersecting identities; - Recognizing their valuable contributions throughout the year (and not only during days/months of significance); and - Embedding these into practice, without appropriation; - g) Ensure that learning resources and materials challenge racism, sexism, ableism, homophobia, biphobia, transphobia, faithism and all forms of discrimination and do not contribute to or perpetuate discriminatory biases, assumptions, stereotypes and harm; - h) Address the unique strengths and needs of, and barriers for, newcomers, undocumented students, English language learners and children and youth in care; - i) Promote anti-discrimination, anti-racism, anti-ableism, anti-homophobia, antibiphobia, anti-transphobia, anti-faithism and anti-classism; - j) Affirm and reflect all identities in DDSB spaces and displays (e.g., posters, visual displays, content, etc.); - k) Have libraries with books and other resources that reflect diverse identities, authors, perspectives and lived experiences; - I) Foster the use of inclusive pronouns, language and activities; - m) Improve transparency and accountability in addressing Code related accommodation requests or needs to the point of undue hardship;

-- m) Improve transparency and accountability in addressing Code related accommodation requests or needs to the point of undue hardship; - n) Provide for dispute resolution processes for Code issues, incidents and complaints; and - Establish an accountability framework that further outlines Duty Bearers' roles and responsibilities and system requirements to support an accountable human rights organization; - Conduct research and collect quantitative and qualitative data as to the issues addressed by this policy and the impact of this policy, and engage and consult with DDSB communities to analyze the data using anti-discrimination, anti-racism and intersectional principles and approaches; and - q) Evaluate and publicly report to the Board of Trustees on the effectiveness of this policy in achieving this policy's objectives and on organizational compliance with this policy.

-3.24 The Director and/or designates:

-- Shall put in place appropriate and sustainable organizational structures, resources and expertise to support the successful implementation of this policy and related procedures; and - b) May create special initiatives to address the effects of historical and ongoing discrimination, create opportunities to alleviate discrimination and disadvantages and support equitable access, opportunities, experiences, processes and outcomes.
+- n) Provide for dispute resolution processes for Code issues, incidents and complaints; - Conduct research and collect quantitative and qualitative data as to the issues addressed by this policy and the impact of this policy, and engage and consult with DDSB communities to analyze the data using anti-discrimination, anti-racism and intersectional principles and approaches; and - p) Evaluate and publicly report to the Board of Trustees on the effectiveness of this policy in achieving this policy's objectives and on organizational compliance with this policy. - 3.22 The Director and/or designates: - a) Shall put in place appropriate and sustainable organizational structures, resources and expertise to support the successful implementation of this policy and related procedures; and - b) May create special initiatives to address the effects of historical and ongoing discrimination, create opportunities to alleviate discrimination and disadvantages and support equitable access, opportunities, experiences, processes and outcomes.